LeeptyTeam/leepty-wp-plugin/readme.md

-=== Plugin Name ===
+# Leepty WordPress Plugin #
-Contributors: KLK1, sf89
+- Contributors: KLK1, sf89
-Tags: related, pages, posts, design, beautiful, sharing, traffic Requires at least: 2.0.2
+- Tags: related, pages, posts, design, beautiful, sharing, traffic
+- Requires at least: 2.0.2
-Tested up to: 2.1
+- Tested up to: 2.1
-Stable tag: 3.3.2
+- Stable tag: 3.3.2
-License: GPLv2
+- License: GPLv2

 Display Related Pages & Posts in a unique interface that you can customize.

-== Description ==
+## Description ##

 This plugin lets you display a “Related Posts & Pages” box that you can fully customize.

 Please note: This is still a Beta version.
 More features, fonts and themes are to come...

-# Exclusive Features:
+### Exclusive Features:
 - Pick among a list of well designed themes for your “Related Posts & Pages” box.
 - Change the colors of the different elements of the box so they match your blog’s look.
 - Personalize the fonts as you like and make this box your very own.